piyushrpt/mojaveSetup/sicdSetup.md

 ###Step 4: Load module and install six-library
 ----------------------------------------------

-The first thing to do to use any version of ISCE or install a version of ISCE is to load the corresponding module.
-For this example, I execute
+The first thing to do to use or install six-library is to load the corresponding module.
+To load the module, I execute

 ```bash
 module load sicd